 Rather than asking individuals to pay all their taxes at one time, the U.S. has a pay-as-you-go tax system.
 This means that anyone earning income must pay taxes throughout the year.
-When you start a new job, you fill out a Form W-4 that tells your employer how much of your income should come out of each paycheck for federal income tax.
+When you start a new job, you fill out a Form W-4 that tells your employer how much income should come out of each paycheck for federal income tax.

 What is an allowance?